microsoft/onnxruntime/docs/resources/mobile-performance-tuning.md

 ## 2. Initial Performance Testing

 The best optimization settings will differ by model.
 Some models may perform better with NNAPI, some models may not.
-As the performance will be model specific you must performance test to determine the best combination for your model.
+As the performance will be model specific you must run performance tests to determine the best combination for your model.

 It is suggested to run performance tests:
   - with NNAPI enabled and an ORT format model created with _basic_ level optimization